PetroCloud/strider-hg/Readme.md

-## Git provider
+## Mercurial provider

-Allow strider to use any git repository for a project.
+Allow strider to use any mercurial repository for a project.

 ### Config